livegnik/2way-poc-design/03-data/02-system-tables.md

 ## 5. System table catalog

+System tables are not graph objects.
+They exist outside the graph to store node local state that must be available before graph access is possible, or state that must never be replicated to peers.
+Graph objects are the source of truth for application data and identities, while system tables are operational registries, counters, and local policy state owned by Storage Manager.
+Each table below exists only because its data is required for startup, sequencing, sync tracking, or configuration, and because storing it in the graph would either violate the protocol boundaries or create circular dependencies during bootstrap.

 ### 5.1 identities

 #### Purpose

 Stores the durable identity registry that binds identity identifiers to cryptographic material and graph representation.
+It lives outside the graph because it is required to resolve identities during startup and sync validation before graph reads are permitted.
+The graph remains the authoritative identity model, while this table provides fast, local lookup for bootstrapping and verification.

 This table exists to support: